Azure/azure-rest-api-specs/specification/redhatopenshift/resource-manager/Microsoft.RedHatOpenShift/openshiftclusters/readme.md

 suppressions:
   - code: AvoidAdditionalProperties
     reason: Our use of additionalProperties is valid according to review from ARM team
+  - code: PatchBodyParametersSchema
+    reason: False positive based on Azure common types.
+Managed Service Identity requires type, and the Managed Service Identity can be patched.
 ```

 ### Tag: package-2020-04-30